doushe821/HashTable/README.md

 1. Number of buckets is much less than number of keys, 256 in our case, while.
 2. All compiler optimizations are gonna be disabled, programm will be running with O0.
 3. Hash function is going to be extremely simple.
-4. We are going to work only with ywords (arrats of linear data with maximum length of 256 bytes).
+4. We are going to work only with ywords (arrats of linear data with maximum length of 256 bits).
 For better visualization we are going to use char strings, even tho our table will be able to work with any type of data within size limit.

 ## Low-level optimizations problems
 Main problem of any low-level optimizations is that it reduces readability and compatability of program: it becomes harder to read, loses some functionality, because while implementing low-level optimizations,